-We have audited the financial statements of Partnerships in Care UK 1 Limited for the year ended 31 December 2016 which comprise the parent company balance sheet, parent company statement of changes in equity and the related notes 1 to 7.
-The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice), including FRS 101 "Reduced Disclosure Framework".
+We have audited the financial statements on partnerships in Gare UK 14 Ulmited for the year ended 31.
+December 2016, which comprise the parent company balance sheet, parent company statement of changes in equity and the related notes 1 to 7.
+The financial reporting framework (that has been applied in their preparation is applicable law and United Kingdom Accounting Standards (United Kingdom Accounting Standards (United Kingdom Accounting Practice), including FRS 101 Reduced Disclosure framework.